-If you’re happy with your current broadband and phone provider, but want a TV package, you can take a TV-only deal from one of the providers listed above.
+If you’re happy with your current broadband and phone provider, but want a TV package, you can take a TV-only deal from one of the results listed above.
 Our comparison page shows you the best TV-only deals that can be taken without abandoning your existing broadband and phone provider.

-Availability will differ depending on which provider you choose for your TV-only package.
+Availability will differ depending on which provider you choose for your TV only package.
 Sky TV is a satellite service.
 If you can have a satellite dish installed on your property and you have a clear line of sight of the sky, you should be good to go.
 Virgin Media is a cable TV provider.
 To receive Virgin Media TV you’ll need to live in an area that is connected to the cable network.
 Type your postcode into the box at the top of the table to see what’s available in your area.

 TV-only packages are just that – TV-only.
 You won’t get broadband or phone with these TV deals.
 Be sure to check installation costs and one-off fees before you choose and also check the monthly price.
-Some packages may only be cheap for a certain length of time (such as six months) so make sure you don’t get caught out when the price rises.
+Some packages may only be cheap for a certain length of time (such as the first six months) so make sure you don’t get caught out when the price rises.

 Some of the best broadband providers don’t have a TV service.
 If you’re happy with your current broadband provider, you don’t need to switch to get TV.
 You can have any of the TV-only packages listed above and keep your current broadband and phone service without any trouble.
 If you don’t have a broadband or phone service yet, take a look at our broadband comparison page to see what’s available.

 TV packages vary in terms of content.
 Some come with sport channels while others feature movies and music channels.
 By taking TV separately to phone and broadband, you’re free to choose whatever type of television package you like.
 So if you’re a big football fan or more of a movie buff, you’ll be able to find a TV-only package that’s right for you.